FloridaPlayers/Documents/Constitution.md

 This committee shall consist of the Assistant Artistic Director, who shall serve as the chair, and any interested Florida Players members as approved by the Assistant Artistic Director.
 The duties of Community Outreach Committee hall be the following:

-1. To provide service to the surrounding theater community by sharing Florida Players’ resources of talent and education.
+1. To provide service to the surrounding theatre community by sharing Florida Players’ resources of talent and education.
-2. To introduce theater as an outlet and activity to the people of the community.
+2. To introduce theatre as an outlet and activity to the people of the community.
-3. To use theater as a tool to spread important ideas and messages throughout the community.
+3. To use theatre as a tool to spread important ideas and messages throughout the community.

 ### Section 7 — Appeals